 - The best packaging materials for your needs

-- Durability & weight of your final product packaging
+- Durability & weight of your final packaging

-You can have the most extravagant packaging design ideas out there, but if your packaging can't actually be manufactured, it'll stay an idea.
+You can have the most extravagant design ideas out there, but if your packaging bundles can't actually be manufactured, it'll stay an idea.

-The third topic in the discussion about packaging design is marketing.
+The third topic in the discussion is marketing.

-Marketing on product packaging, sometimes called 'Packvertising' is a crucial, and often overlooked part of box packaging design.
+Using your packaging as a form of marketing, sometimes called 'Packvertising' is a crucial, and often overlooked part of the box design.

 In a well-thought definition, provided by O’Reilly, you find that: